temporalio/cli/temporalcli/commandsmd/commands.md

     Use square brackets to highlight its optional nature if the long description would suffer from two very similar command invocations.
   * Use YourEnvironment, YourNamespace, etc as metasyntactic stand-ins.
-  * Commands with subcommands cannot be run on their own.
+  * Commands with subcommands can't be run on their own.
     Because of this, always use full command examples.
   * Prefer double quotes to single quotes for sample input
   * Use long options and flags for examples (`--namespace`), not short options